azyva/dragom-site/pages/doc/config/design/module.md

 could allow linking a directory in a Module hierarchy to some (other Version of an) other Module.
 Dragom does not support these concepts.
-When using Dragom relations between Module's must be represented by soft references expressed in the source code of tbe Module's (generally in build scripts).
+When using Dragom relations between Module's must be represented by soft references expressed in the source code of the Module's (generally in build scripts).

 {% include links.html %}